Our organisation is growing rapidly as we expand the breadth and scope of our global conservation action.

 We're always looking for talented, dedicated and enthusiastic individuals who share our passion for the natural world and want to help us achieve our conservation vision.
 Whatever your background or experience, we want to hear from you.
 Explore our current listings below for our current paid and voluntary opportunities.

-TRAFFIC is a dynamic, passionate, and diverse organisation which prides itself on having a dedicated team of varied specialists in their fieldsCaroline Knightley, Global Human Resources Manager
+TRAFFIC is a dynamic, passionate, and diverse organisation which prides itself on having a dedicated team of varied specialists in their fieldsCaroline Knightley, Head – Global HR

 Location: Cambridge, United Kingdom

-Candidates must have proven experience of project administration.
-Experience with budgeting, contracting, donor/project reporting and working with financial reports is essential.
+The candidate must have relevant experience with project administration, ideally with experience of GAA projects and in particular the Government Aid Agency projects (USAID, DFID, EuropeAid etc.).
+Skills in project planning, implementation, and financial management are essential.
 The role holder must be a good team player, good at meeting tight deadlines and willing to work on their own initiative.